 Conversely, Grill’d have attempted to downplay the seriousness of the claim and have openly mocked Paul Hogan on social media, going so far as to run a brief promotion called “Mick Dun-Free” between 14 and 17 December where they offered all customers a free drink if they used the expression “That’s not a knife, this is a knife” when ordering a meal.
 Grill’d have also publicly argued in the media that they believe the expression “That’s not a knife, this is a knife” is so commonly used and well-known that it has formed part of the Australian vernacular, and Paul Hogan has no claim of monopoly over it.
 It remains to be seen if this will form a formal part of their defence as they have not, as yet, filed the same.
 If it does, however, and the judge accepts this argument, and does not penalise their flaunting of the expression post-receipt of Hogan’s claim, it could form a very important precedent and impact the risk analysis of passing off cases moving forward.

 In our view, this present case serves to reinforce the present risks of attempting to utilize famous expressions from films, TV and other IP without permission.
 It is not beyond the realm of possibility that the subject of a particular usage could become aware of it and take action.
 If such complaints are not treated seriously and dealt with in a commercial manner, the penalties may be extreme.

 We will keep a close eye on this case as it develops and publish an update when a decision is handed down.

-In the meantime if you would like further information on the above and how it impacts on your next marketing campaign, please contact one of our experts below.
+In the meantime if you would like further information on the above and how it impacts on your next marketing campaign, please contact us.